 5 Things to Look for When Identifying an Influencer Brand Ambassador

-Navigating the realm of social influencers can feel like walking a minefield.
+Navigating the realm of influencer marketing services can feel like walking a minefield.
 If you thought the term only referred to the bronzed babes that grace Coachella, you thought wrong.
 ‘Influencers’ lurk in every microcosm and sub-culture of social media.
-Each one with a specific niche.
+Each influencer platform with a specific niche.

 Perhaps a 14-year-old gaming enthusiast with an army of YouTube subscribers awaiting his product reviews.
 Or a CrossFit champion, whose Instagram Stories give you the inspiration you need to get out of bed and make a protein shake.